See Also:Chapter 1, "Introduction to Oracle Identity Management Integration" for a conceptual discussion of Oracle Directory Integration Platform

 This section discusses the components involved in Oracle Directory synchronization.
 It contains these topics:

-To synchronize between Oracle Internet Directory and a connected directory, Oracle Directory Integration Platform relies on a prepackaged connectivity solution called a connector.
+To synchronize between the Oracle back-end directory and a connected directory, Oracle Directory Integration Platform relies on a prepackaged connectivity solution called a connector.
 Minimally, this connector consists of a directory integration profile containing all the configuration information required for synchronization.

-When synchronizing between Oracle Internet Directory and a connected directory, Oracle Directory Integration Platform uses one of these interfaces: DB, LDAP, tagged, or LDIF.
+When synchronizing between the Oracle back-end directory and a connected directory, Oracle Directory Integration Platform uses one of these interfaces: DB, LDAP, tagged, or LDIF.
 If the connected directory uses one of these interfaces, then the connector requires only a directory integration profile for synchronization to occur.
-For example, the Sun Java System Directory Server connector provided with Oracle Internet Directory uses the LDAP interface to read the changes from the Sun Java System Directory Server.
-The changes are in the format specific to Sun Java System Directory Server and can be determined by running
+For example, the Oracle Directory Server Enterprise Edition connector provided with Oracle Internet Directory uses the LDAP interface to read the changes from Oracle Directory Server Enterprise Edition.
+The changes are in the format specific to Oracle Directory Server Enterprise Edition and can be determined by running

 If a connected directory cannot use one of the interfaces supported by Oracle Directory Integration Platform, then, in addition to the directory integration profile, it requires an agent.
 The agent transforms the data from one of the formats supported by Oracle Directory Integration Platform into one supported by the connected directory.
 An example is the Oracle Human Resources connector.
 It has both a prepackaged integration profile and an Oracle Human Resources agent.
-To communicate with Oracle Internet Directory, the agent uses the tagged file format supported by Oracle Directory Integration Platform.
-To communicate with the Oracle Human Resources system, it uses SQL (through an OCI interface).
+To communicate with the Oracle back-end directory, the agent uses the tagged file format supported by Oracle Directory Integration Platform.
+To communicate with the Oracle Human Resources system, the agent uses SQL (through an OCI interface).